HAsaad-glitch/GS/README.md

 **Role**: Actually performs the page requests and (if needed) interacts with forms or headless browsers.
 1. **Handles login flows**: Use stored credentials or cookies.
-2. **Solves captchas** (either via a third-party API or an internal AI model) if “captchaLikely” is detected.
+2. **Solves captchas** (either via a third-party API or an internal AI model) if "captchaLikely" is detected.
 3. **Fetches pages** from the site using the selected proxy/IP.
 4. **Returns raw HTML**, JSON, or screenshot data to the Orchestrator.

 **Implementation Detail**:
 - If site is simple: it just does a normal HTTP GET (with or without headless).
 - If site is complex: it launches a headless browser (Puppeteer, Playwright, etc.) to simulate real user actions and solve interactive challenges.
-- Each “fetch page” call can be an **Activity** invoked by the Temporal workflow:
+- Each "fetch page" call can be an **Activity** invoked by the Temporal workflow:
   ```python
   def fetch_page(url: str, proxy: str, login_session: Optional[str]) -> str:
       # returns raw HTML